 So anyway with the help of his “launching-pad” (as Bishu calls himself), we now see the young hero move around a busy Calcutta buying goods, being driven nonchalantly with his stuff on the backseat, then selling it to crafty managers he’s trying to out-fox, and it works… He brags about his success to his friend Sukumar, when he comes to see him one day.
 Here Ray dons his socialist cap and shows us the difficulties of a lower-middle class family, their cramped premises, the father struggling with an underpaid job, the five children, some of which are sick, and Sukumar’s sister, Kauna, who’s supposedly working in show business (we hear Sukumar speak of rehearsals and money for makeup).
 She seems tired and spent, and he even has to ask Kauna to shut her window while changing – it attracts all the boys of the neighborhood:

-In the last section of the film, which introduces a new “middleman”, one goes down one circle: M. Mitter (a German-sounding name reminiscent of “Mittel”), aka “the PRO” (he’s played by an excellent Robi Ghosh, seen before in Abhijan).
+In the last section of the film, which introduces a new “middleman”, one goes down one circle (of the Inferno-like moral voyage): M. Mitter (a German-sounding name reminiscent of “Mittel”, meaning middle), aka “the PRO” (he’s played by an excellent Robi Ghosh, seen before in Abhijan).
 He’s introduced by yet another middleman, a M. Adak, who works in Bishu’s offices and showers Somnath with “advice”, to which the latter can still respond in his laughing, half-understanding way, as if it all was really entertainment:

 If Bishu was the Devil’s civilized face, Mitter is his practical one’s.
 Do you know Attila, the legendary cruel leader of the Barbaric Huns?
 According to the saying, where he passed, grass never grew again: